espressif/ESP8266_RTOS_SDK/docs/en/get-started/eclipse-setup.rst

 Import New Project
 ------------------

-* Eclipse makes use of the Makefile support in ESP-IDF.
-This means you need to start by creating an ESP-IDF project.
-You can use the idf-template project from github, or open one of the examples in the esp-idf examples subdirectory.
+* Eclipse makes use of the Makefile support in ESP8266_RTOS_SDK.
+This means you need to start by creating an ESP8266_RTOS_SDK project.
+You can use the idf-template project from github, or open one of the examples in the ESP8266_RTOS_SDK examples subdirectory.

 * Once Eclipse is running, choose File -> Import...

 * In the dialog that pops up, choose "C/C++" -> "Existing Code as Makefile Project" and click Next.

-* On the next page, enter "Existing Code Location" to be the directory of your IDF project.
-Don't specify the path to the ESP-IDF directory itself (that comes later).
+* On the next page, enter "Existing Code Location" to be the directory of your ESP8266_RTOS_SDK project.
+Don't specify the path to the ESP8266_RTOS_SDK directory itself (that comes later).
 The directory you specify should contain a file named "Makefile" (the project Makefile).

 * On the same page, under "Toolchain for Indexer Settings" choose "Cross GCC".
 Then click Finish.